kpboyle1/devtreks/ReadMe.txt

 Sql Server 2016 Express.
 That platform was released June 1, 2016.
 It is an official RTM version (not a release candidate).
-The connection properties can be found in the Database Connection section.
+The connection properties can be found in this file’s Database Connection section.

-3. This release has not been deployed to the production Azure site.
-Although Version 2.0.0.beta1 was debugged using the Azure storage emulator, the current version could not be debugged because the old storage emulator stopped working and the new version won’t install correctly.
-The new database server might have something to do with it
-–previous Sql servers se fue.
-Testing on Azure is still likely.
+3. This release has been deployed to the new Azure web site successfully.
+Deploying on Azure required:
+1) removing the following reference from the web project’s project.json file:
+"System.Text.Encodings.Web": "4.0.0-rc2-24027".
+2) In addition, each project.json frameworks section was changed from “net451” to “net461”.

 Database Connections